-The site is accessed from the Maes Gwyn residential estate road.
+The site is to be accessed from the Maes Gwyn residential estate road leading through Phase 1 development.
 Powys Highway Authority have confirmed that there are no objections to the scheme and have not raised any highway safety issues in this respect.
 Public representations are acknowledged in respect of the anticipate increase in vehicular movements to/from the proposed development however it is important to note that Powys Highway Department have not raised any concerns in this respect, however they have requested inclusion of number of highway safeguarding conditions.